June 2 no Oblate Sunday.

 Many of us in the Oblate program have been deeply and profoundly changed just by stepping onto the grounds of Saint Leo Abbey.

 Attendance at our monthly meetings is always an interesting mix of guests, novices and oblates.
-If you are discerning whether Saint Leo Abbey’s Oblate Sunday program is right for you please register for our e-mail updates and come and join us for our next Oblate Sunday meeting.
+If you are discerning whether Saint Leo Abbey’s Oblate Sunday program is right for you please signup for the free e-mail newsletter and come and join us for our next Oblate Sunday meeting.

 Join the contemplative traditions as a Benedictine oblate -- open to every Christian man and woman.
 Be an oblate!
 There are about 25,000 oblates in the world, 10,000 in the United States.